ghc/ghc/docs/users_guide/glasgow_exts.rst

 ``ghc --supported-extensions`` (see :ghc-flag:`--supported-extensions`).

-Any extension from the ``Extension`` type defined in :cabal-ref:`Language.Haskell.Extension <Language-Haskell-Extension.html>` may be used.
+Any extension from the ``Extension`` type defined in :cabal-ref:`Language.Haskell.Extension.` may be used.
 GHC will report an error if any of the requested extensions are not supported.

 .. _options-pragma: